 Learn how to:

-- A feel for writing code in an idiomatic style and syntax.
+- Get a feel for writing code in an idiomatic style and syntax.

-- Best practice patterns and techniques for solving common problems.
+- Apply best practice patterns and techniques to solve common problems.

 - Language Syntax

 If you are an intermediate developer who has some experience with other programming languages and are interested in learning Go in a workshop environment, then this course is perfect for you!